How To Germinate Apple Seeds

 When the question of how to germinate apple seeds came to me, I didn’t want to waste time in providing a readable answer.

 Demand for apples

 But the downside of the apple business is that it is in short supply, but the demand is high which is forcing the prices to rise.
 Only a few countries grow this fruit, and almost all the countries of the world are in demand of it.
-Countries like the USA, Chile, China, New Zealand, Argentina and South Africa produces the apple fruit to international standard and trade, cultivating and trading it in Nigeria will be an economic booster if more people join the trade.
+Countries like the USA, Chile, China, New Zealand, Argentina, and South Africa produce the apple fruit to international standard and trade, cultivating and trading it in Nigeria will be an economic booster if more people join the trade.

 Regional Temperatures for apples

-How to grow apple with the seeds
+How to grow an apple with the seeds

 The seasonal period to plant your seeds is between September and April.

-Follow the below method if you are either starting off with a pot or direct to the farmland.
+Follow the below method if you are either starting with a pot or direct to the farmland.

 Plant your seedlings at a spacing of 5m by 5m and you can plant up to 145 or more seedlings per acre.